AdyGCode/SaaS-FED-Notes/session-08/S08-Vanilla-PHP-MVC-Pt-07.md

 Each field will have:
 - a section of its own
-- a label to facilitate easier access to each field, inlcuding:
+- a label to facilitate easier access to each field, including:
 	- `for` attribute that will link to the field
 	- `class` to style the label
 - the input (or equivalent) entity to allow data entry, including: